0655-dev/dhall-cli/README.md

 # dhall-cli
-an npm package to wrap the dhall cli binaries
+npm packages to wrap the dhall cli binaries